opnfv/yardstick/README.rst

 Installation
 ------------

-Yardstick supports installation on Ubuntu 14.04 or via a Docker image.
+Yardstick supports installation on Ubuntu 14.04, OpenSUSE Leap 42.2, 42.3 and Tumbleweed  or via a Docker image.

 To learn how to install Yardstick, consult the documentation available online
 at: